 CPC Application and Approval Process

 Application: Program candidates are required to complete a short application, consisting of an essay and a proposed list of qualifying CPC courses.
-The 2023-2024 CPC Cohort is currently full.
-You may submit an application here for consideration should space open up.
+The application form for the 2024-2025 CPC cohort can be accessed here.

 Applications will be reviewed by the FXB Child Protection Program Director, in consultation with the faculty steering committee.
 The program has an annual limit of 30 students.
 Applications are reviewed on a rolling basis by school.